linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 06.11.2022 (announcement)
+- Soon we will start with the mass updates of our cloud services.

 ### 05.11.2022 (announcement Biospreed)
 - We've added these blocks to the collection for free today:
     - Timeline